LibraryCarpentry/lc-open-refine/episodes/13-looking-up-data.md

 Other extensions are available to do reconciliation against local data such as csv files (see [http://okfnlabs.org/reconcile-csv/](http://okfnlabs.org/reconcile-csv/)) and maintained lists of values (see [http://okfnlabs.org/projects/nomenklatura/index.html](http://okfnlabs.org/projects/nomenklatura/index.html)).

-For more information on using Reconciliation services see [https://github.com/OpenRefine/OpenRefine/wiki/Reconciliation-Service-API](https://github.com/OpenRefine/OpenRefine/wiki/Reconciliation-Service-API)
+For more information on Reconciliation services see [https://reconciliation-api.github.io/census/](https://reconciliation-api.github.io/census/).

 >## Reconcile Publisher names with VIAF IDs
 >In this exercise you are going to use the VIAF Reconciliation service written by [Jeff Chiu](https://twitter.com/absolutelyjeff).
 Jeff offers two ways of using the reconciliation service - either via a public service he runs at [http://refine.codefork.com/](http://refine.codefork.com/), or by installing and running the service locally using the instructions at [https://github.com/codeforkjeff/conciliator](https://github.com/codeforkjeff/conciliator).